OpenGamma/StrataDocs/pages/docs/loaders/trade_loader.md

 #### Swap by full details

 A swap is primarily defined by its legs.
-The leg columns are of the form "Leg n xxx" where "n" is the leg number and "xxx" is the leg column name.
+The leg columns are of the form "Leg n xxx" where "n" is the leg number starting at 1 and "xxx" is the leg column name.

 | Leg column name                      | Mandatory?  | Description |
 |--------------------------------------|-------------|-------------|